10 years after Bataclan massacre, Paris is still scarred by Islamic State attacks

-PARIS (AP) — Sophie Dias fought back tears outside the Stade de France Thursday as she described living with what she called “a void that never closes” since the night her father became the first person killed in France’s deadliest peacetime attack -- a night that still scars Paris and shapes the country a decade on.
+PARIS (AP) — Sophie Dias fought tears outside the Stade de France on Thursday as she described her “void that never closes” since her father became the first person killed in France’s deadliest peacetime attack -- a night of terrorism a decade ago that still scars Paris and shapes the country.

-On Nov.
-13, 2015 — 10 years ago to the day — coordinated terrorist assaults turned the French capital into a theater of blood and calamity: gunfire on café terraces, explosions at a stadium, a massacre at the Bataclan concert hall.
-Many in France and abroad have since described the attacks as the country’s 9/11.
+The coordinated assaults on Nov.
+13, 2015 turned the French capital into a theater of blood and calamity: gunfire on café terraces, explosions at a stadium, a massacre at the Bataclan concert hall.
+Many in France and abroad have described the attacks as the country’s 9/11.

 The attacks killed 132 people, including two survivors who later died by suicide, and hundreds more were wounded.
-Many families now measure time as “before” and “after.”
-The night hardened France’s security reflexes while deepening a sense of solidarity that has endured a decade later.
+The night hardened France’s security reflexes while deepening a sense of solidarity that has endured a decade later — with many families now measuring time as “before” and “after.”

 Dias’ father, Manuel, died when the first bomber detonated outside the Stade de France.
 Speaking at the stadium gate where he was killed, she said the absence he left “weighs every morning and every evening, for 10 years.”